Springe direkt zu Inhalt

 Research projects

-Our mental representations during veridical perception results from the integration of bottom-up/feedforward and top-down/feedback information.
+What we perceive results from the integration of bottom-up/feedforward and top-down/feedback information.
 But how do these representations occur in the absence of visual inputs such as in mental imagery?

-In my first project, I investigate the role of feedforward and feedback signaling in high-level category-selective regions during imagery and perception of familiar faces and places.
-For this, I relied on the layer-specificity of feedforward and feedback connections found in the primate early visual cortex: feedforward projections terminate in middle layers and feedback projections arrive in superficial and deep layers.
-Here, I use lamina-resolved fMRI with GE-BOLD sequence to record the activity of the typical human brain.
+In my first project, I used lamina-resolved fMRI to investigated the mesoscale level of cortical organization of feedforward and feedback signals within high-level ventral visual cortex during imagery and perception.
+For this, I relied on the laminar dissociation of feedforward and feedback connections found in the primary visual cortex (V1).
+While feedforward projections target primarily the middle layers, feedback projections arrive in superficial and deep layers.

 Student supervision & opportunities

 If you are interested in a small internship or completing your bachelor/master thesis with us, I would be happy to discuss potential research projects.
-Please feel free to contact me.
-A plus would be if you already know programming in, for example, Python or MATLAB.